I teach yoga through Zoom classes, to my coaching and corporate clients, in studio and on a 1:1 or small group basis. More details on these below.

 Trapeze yoga is a form of suspended yoga and is incredibly therapeutic, particularly for those with back issues.
 With careful guidance students enjoy passive inversions and instant back traction.
 This in effect creates space in the spine decompressing the intervertebral discs and giving instant pain relief to many students.
 In addition, the flying yoga sequence builds strength in the posterior chain to protect the back and help prevent future injuries.
-It is also wonderful for helping build focus on alignment, particularly for mat-based classes, where students sometimes feel pressure in their joints.
+It is also wonderful for helping build focus on alignment, particularly when taking the practice to mat-based classes, where students sometimes feel pressure in their joints.
 In the trapeze, the joints are supported so students can really focus on building strength, balance and flexibility.

-Izzy is teaching Zoom trapeze through request , 1:1's and small groups and classes, twice per week in Burchetts Green, Maidenhead and Zen House in Beaconsfield.
+I teach Zoom trapeze through request , 1:1's and small groups and classes, twice per week in Burchetts Green, Maidenhead and Zen House in Beaconsfield.
 See timeable to book or send an enquiry.

 Gravity yoga classes are taught either as a complete class or in combination with a regular class.
 This functional yoga is popular with my corporate clients.

 These classes focus on decompression and opening poses in the shoulders and hips.
 With so many people now working from home, many of us have had to really compromise our posture, and having to spend many hours seated, often in chairs that are not intended to support our spine as proper desk chairs at work might.